rockettheme/docs/Docs/wordpress/plugins/rokbox/INDEX.md

 How to install
 --------------

 Installing RokBox2 takes just a matter of few minutes.

 The first thing you'll need to do is [download][download] the latest version of RokBox2.
-The package you will download is a bundle containing all the required plugins to get RokBox2 up and running and it is compatible with WordPress 3.2 or higher.
+The package you will download contains everything you need to get RokBox2 up and running and it is compatible with WordPress 3.2 or higher.
 It does not need to be uncompressed.

 Once you've downloaded the package, go into the WordPress Administrator and: